| Ecological Descriptors

 ||Disc to 150

 Body dorso-ventrally flattened, with greatly enlarged pectoral fins, which give them a disc-like shape.
 Snout and tips of fins pointed.
-Back vary in color from brown to gray and black.
+Dorsum (back) varies in color from brown to gray and black.
 Underside white.
-Mouth on the underside of the head.
+Mouth on the underside of the head, with the gills located on the underside and the spiracle on top.
 Tail whip-like, with one or two venomous spines at the base and with fin on underside towards tip.
+Females generally larger than males.

-Non-placental vivipary, with litters of 2 to 10 pups are born at 17 to 34 cm disc width (DW), after a gestation of 4.5 to 7.5 months, and maturity is reached at 51 and 75 to 80 cm DW (males and females, respectively).
+Non-placental vivipary, giving birth to litters of 2 to 10 fully formed pups, being born at 17 to 34 cm disc width (DW), after a gestation of 4.5 to 7.5 months, and maturity is reached at 51 and 75 to 80 cm DW (males and females, respectively).
 Reproduction is annual.